quailyquaily/quaily-docs/docs/writer/markdown-syntax.md

 ## Basic Syntax

-Quail uses GitHub Flavored Markdown Spec as the basic syntax for writing posts.
+Quaily uses GitHub Flavored Markdown Spec as the basic syntax for writing posts.
 Please refer to the [GFM spec](https://github.github.com/gfm/) for more details.

 The [syntax guide](https://www.markdownguide.org/basic-syntax/) of Markdown Guide is also a good reference.

 ## Extended Syntax

-Some syntaxes are not supported by GFM, but are supported by Quail, they are listed below.
+Some syntaxes are not supported by GFM, but are supported by Quaily, they are listed below.
 You can also check out the [live demo](https://quaily.com/blog/p/extended-markdown-syntax)

 > Most of following syntax are currently rendered in the web browser only, and cannot be displayed in Email.